uc-cdis/gen3-frontend-framework/README.md

 ### Deployment

-`docker build -t frontend .` will build a container with all available packages built
+`docker build -t gen3ff .` will build a container with all available packages built

-`docker run -p 3000:3000 -it frontend` will run the container from above.
+`docker run -p 3000:80 -it gen3ff` will run the container from above.

 The container can be viewed at `localhost:3000{BASE_PATH | /}`